Cuda-Chen/ms2rms/README.md

 ```

 # Note
-- It `libmseed` directory is empty run this command in project's root directory:
+- If `libmseed` directory is empty run this command in project's root directory:
 `git submodule update --init`

 - This program can ONLY accept single channel record.